umalabs/correlated-authorization/README.md

 #### *A. Identity Federation Scenario*

-&emsp;The scenario illustrated in Figure&nbsp;4 allows access a single authorization service through multiple identity providers.
+&emsp;The scenario illustrated in Figure&nbsp;4 allows you to link a single authorization service to multiple identity providers.
 The client falls under the governance of the resource owner's respective authority.

 ![Scenario-1](./images/authority-boundaries-scenario-1.png)